oracle/cloudtestdrive/AppDev/cloud-native/livelabs/combined/helidon-docker-core/Combined-Helidon-Docker-core.md

 <details><summary><b>Self guided student - Cloud Native video introduction</b></summary>

 This video is an introduction to Cloud native architectures and processing.
-Once you've watched it please press the "Back" button on your browser to return to the labs.
+Depending on your browser settings it may open in this tab / window or open a new one.
+Once you've watched it please return to this page to continue the labs.

 Note.
 The current videos were recorded during the lock down, hence the poor sound quality, you may need to turn up the volume on your computer to hear them properly.